PuceBaboon/ESP-Now-Gateway/README.md

 The warning is because the ESP8266 limits the MAX_SOCK_NUM (maximum number of concurrent sockets) to 4, while the W5500 can handle 8.
 The simplest fix for this would be to limit the W5500 to 4 too, but I'd be interested in hearing any ideas on how to handle this a little more graciously (other than the obvious bulk-edit changing the constant to a different name in one or other of the libraries).
 In the meantime, feel free to ignore the warning (unless you have a high number of very verbose nodes).

 The fatal error is caused because the ESP8266 compile falls over when it tries to include "avr/pgmspace.h" from the src/Twitter.h file (and fails, of course).
 I've already put in a pull request for this change on the WizNet library, but in the meantime I've just left a fixed copy of the library in the project lib directory.

+**NOTE FOR PLATFORMIO USERS -** You need to have the latest version of PlatformIO installed (v3.5.1 or greater), otherwise the project will fail to link in the espnow library correctly and you'll end up with a screen-full of error messages (all related to ESP-Now funtion calls).